marcolomele/churn-bcgx/README.md

    git clone https://github.com/marcolomele/churn_bcgx.git
    cd churn_bcgx
    ```
-2. (Optional) Set up a virtual environment and install dependencies as required by your workflow.
+2. Set up a virtual environment and install dependencies using `requirements.txt`.

 3. Explore the `main/` directory for entry-point scripts to reproduce results or run the pipeline.

 ## Data

 - The `data/` directory contains all datasets used in the project.
-- Raw data is stored separately from processed data to ensure reproducibility.

 ## Modeling

 - All model development, training, and evaluation scripts are located in the `modelling/` directory.
-- The code is modular to allow for easy experimentation with different algorithms and features.

 ## Inference

-- The `inference/` directory contains scripts to apply the trained model to new data and generate predictions.
+- The `inference/` directory contains notebooks on inferring churn drivers via data analysis.

 ## Supplementary Materials

-- Additional documentation, figures, or resources can be found in the `supplementary/` directory.
+- Additional work using Small Language Model to generate emotional involvement of customers is in the `supplementary/` directory.

 ## Results

-- The final model achieved strong performance in predicting customer churn, as evaluated by the competition metrics.
+- Identified multiple churn drivers that align with business intuition.
+The final model achieved strong performance in predicting customer churn.
-- For more details, refer to the documentation in the `supplementary/` folder.
+- See [Churn Modelling Presentation.pdf](Churn Modelling Presentation.pdf) for an overview of our methods and the results.
+- See [Churn Modelling Report.pdf](Churn Modelling Report.pdf) for an in-depth explanation of our methods and the results.

 ## Contributors